-Under his employment agreement, cause is defined as: (i) failure by Mr. Madore to perform the duties of his employment agreement (other than due to disability), provided that the conduct shall not constitute cause unless such failure by him to perform his duties has not been cured to our satisfaction, in our sole discretion, within fifteen (15) days after notice of such failure has been given by us to him; or (ii) an act of fraud, embezzlement, theft, breach of fiduciary duty, dishonesty, or any other misconduct or any violation of law (other than a traffic violation) committed by him; or (iii) any action by him causing damage to or misappropriation of our assets; or (iv) his wrongful disclosure of our confidential information; or (v) his engagement in any competitive activity which would constitute a breach of his employment agreement and/or of his duty of loyalty; or (vi) his breach of any of our employment policies; or (vii) performance by him of his employment duties in a manner deemed by us, in our sole discretion, to be grossly negligent; or (viii) the commission of any act by him, whether or not performed in the workplace, which subjects or, if publicly known, would be likely to subject us to public ridicule or embarrassment, or would likely be detrimental or damaging to our reputation, goodwill, or relationships with our customers, suppliers, vendors, licensees or employees.
+Under the Madore Employment Agreement, cause is defined as: (i) failure by Mr. Madore to perform the duties of his employment agreement (other than due to disability), provided that the conduct shall not constitute cause unless such failure by him to perform his duties has not been cured to the satisfaction of the Company, in its sole discretion, within 15 days after notice of such failure has been given by the Company to Mr. Madore; (ii) an act of fraud, embezzlement, theft, breach of fiduciary duty, dishonesty, or any other misconduct or any violation of law (other than a traffic violation) committed by Mr. Madore; (iii) any action by him causing damage to or misappropriation of Corporation assets; (iv) his wrongful disclosure of the Company's confidential information; (v) his engagement in any competitive activity which would constitute a breach of his employment agreement and/or of his duty of loyalty; (vi) his breach of any employment policy of the Company; (vii) performance by him of his employment duties in a manner deemed by the Company, in its sole discretion, to be grossly negligent; or (viii) the commission of any act by him, whether or not performed in the workplace, which subjects or, if publicly known, would be likely to subject the Company to public ridicule or embarrassment, or would likely be detrimental or damaging to the Company's reputation, goodwill, or relationships with its customers, suppliers, vendors, licensees or employees.

-Under his employment agreement, good reason is defined as a termination of employment by Mr. Madore within sixty (60) days following the occurrence of: (A) a material diminution in or adverse alteration to his title, base salary, position or duties, (B) the relocation of his principal office outside the area which comprises a fifty (50) mile radius from New York City, or (C) our failure to comply with any material provision of his employment agreement provided that the events described in clauses (A), (B), and (C) above shall not constitute good reason (1) until he provides written notice to us of the existence of such diminution, change, reduction, relocation or failure within thirty (30) days of its occurrence and (2) unless such diminution, change, reduction or failure (as applicable) has not been cured within thirty (30) days after written notice of such noncompliance has been given to us by him.
+Under his employment agreement, good reason is defined as a termination of employment by Mr. Madore within 60 days following the occurrence of: (A) a material diminution in or adverse alteration to his title, base salary, position or duties, (B) the relocation of his principal office outside the area which comprises a 50 mile radius from New York City, or (C) a failure of the Company to comply with any material provision of his employment agreement provided that the events described in clauses (A), (B), and (C) above shall not constitute good reason (1) until Mr. Madore provides written notice to the Company of the existence of such diminution, change, reduction, relocation or failure within 30 days of its occurrence and (2) unless such diminution, change, reduction or failure (as applicable) has not been cured within 30 days after written notice of such noncompliance has been given by Mr. Madore to the Company.